 VA Appraisal Timeline

-2. The Report is Reviewed
+2. Report Review

-3. The Notice of Value is Issued
+3. Notice of Value

 4. Clarification, Repairs, or Negotiations

 Possible setbacks from the appraisal process mean you have to be very careful about what home you choose.

-The appraisal process can be frustrating, but that is why it is important to work with someone who knows the ins and outs of the VA loan process.
-Here at the Reichert Mortgage Team, we help families across southern Colorado finance their homes with great mortgage rates.
-We also consult with clients on how to reduce their payments or interest rates through VA refinancing.
+The appraisal process can be frustrating, but it is crucial to work with someone who knows the ins and outs of the VA loan process.
+At the Reichert Mortgage Team, we help families across southern Colorado finance their homes with great mortgage rates.
+We also consult clients on reducing their payments or interest rates through VA refinancing.